gkigiermo/AIDL21-SAGAN/EfficientNet/README.md

 Although the model weights are pretrained and top layers unfrozen, Batch Normalization running mean and variance must keep updating themselves since the input images characteristics may differ from the pretrained ones.

-Given all the EfficientNet models available, we have used b3 model for its number of parameters and depth are good enough to obtain a proper accuracy without taking too long.
+Given all the EfficientNet models available, we have used model b3 for its number of parameters (12M) and depth are good enough to obtain a proper accuracy without taking too long.
 Using b3 architecture, the model takes 30 minutes for each epoch.
 In addition, a deeper network may cause overfitting to the model due to the dataset's size.

 ### Metrics